XufengWangofCAS/NCOMMS-Codes/README.md

 ###########################################################################

-Part 4: Results plotting codes, here we only provide the codes for figures in the Main manuscript
+Part 4: Results plotting codes, here we provide the codes for figures in maunuscript

 Fig1_GIMMS_SOS_EOS_trend_version2.py: Codes used to plot Figure 1 in the manuscript.